How to Pack Your Travel Skincare Routine in a Carry On

 Spending half of your vacation trying to hunt down something is no fun.
 If you consider a specific and niche product essential to your routine (like a certain percentage AHA), find room in your clear plastic 3-1-1 bag for it.

 I love my serums, but if I packed more than one in my 3-1-1 bag, I wouldn’t have room for anything else.
 They just aren’t packaged in compact containers.
+For decanting, these travel-friendly containers are great:

 Because you’ll have limited space, you won’t be able to bring your entire skincare routine AND every other liquid you might need.
 For instance, you might not have room for shampoo and conditioner.
 But you can buy those at your destination.